ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 Supported HDP Versions that Interoperate with HDF:
 - HDP 2.3.x
 - HDP 2.4.x

-Apache Tools Included in HDF:
-- NiFi 0.6.0
-- Kafka 0.9.0.1
-- Storm 0.10.0
-- Zookeeper 3.4.6

-For Hardware Sizing Recommendations, refer to HDF [Hardware Sizing Recommendations Documentation](http://docs.hortonworks.com/HDPDocuments/HDF1/HDF-1.2.0.1/bk_HDF_InstallSetup/content/hdf_isg_hardware.html).
-However, for the lab series, we won't have to worry about these specs.

-If you plan to install and download HDF on your local machine, refer to step 3.

 ### Step 2: Download and Install NiFi on Hortonworks Sandbox (Option 1)